aspose-slides/Aspose.Slides-Products/slides/en/nodejs-java/conversion/fodp-to-png/_index.md

 {{% blocks/products/pf/feature-page-section h2="Convert FODP to PNG in Node.js" %}}

 [**Aspose.Slides for Node.js via Java**](/slides/nodejs-java/) lets developers create, read, edit, and convert presentation files in Node.js applications.
-You can load a `FODP` file with the `Presentation` class and export it to a `PNG` file by using the presentation API.
+You can load an `FODP` file with the `Presentation` class and render each slide as a `PNG` image by using the presentation API.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert FODP to PNG using Node.js" %}}
-To convert `FODP` to `PNG`, create a `Presentation` from the source file and export it to a `PNG` file.
+To convert `FODP` to `PNG`, create a `Presentation` from the source file and render each slide as a separate `PNG` image.

 {{% blocks/products/pf/agp/code-block title="Node.js code to convert FODP to PNG" offSpacer="true" %}}